-This column appeared in the Arizona Daily Sun.
+This column appeared in the Arizona Daily Sun in September 2003.

 CAPLE BIG PART OF NAU’S HOCKEY SUCCESS